Gamification is the application of game design mechanics to non-game scenarios. Learn more about game design elements suited for use in LMS platforms.

-Gamification is defined as the addition of game elements and concepts to non-game related activities such as learning.
+Gamification is defined as the addition of game elements and concepts to non-game-related activities such as learning.

-Research has shown that gamifying day to day activities has a positive impact on people.
+Research has shown that gamifying day-to-day activities has a positive impact on people.
 Nonetheless, contextual and individual differences exist but the results, in general, are impressive.

 Gamification is one of the common LMS (Learning Management System) features.
-For a full list of other popular LMS features, visit this page.

 The techniques used in gamification take advantage of a user’s natural interests for learning, socializing, competition, mastery, status, and achievement.
 During the early stages of gamification, participants were given rewards to motivate them.